BrucePerens/ws_client/README.md

 # ws_client
 Easier, cleaner WebSocket clients for Crystal

-WS_Client is a base class for WebSocket clients that does a lot of the work for you.
-Rather than connect all of the various WebSocket event handlers, you can simply declare them as class methods.
+WS_Client is a base class for WebSocket clients that does the work of connecting event handler functions, and gracefully shuts down the connection when you no longer need it.
+You simply declare event handlers as class methods, and they will be connected for you.

 To use it, create your own class derived from `WS_Client`.
 Implement whichever of the methods below that you need: